01Set Your Account Risk Limit Per Trade

 We already know the Money at Risk figure, because this is the maximum we can risk on any trade (step 1).
 We also know the Cents at Risk (step 2).

-Based on that, figure out is the Shares Traded, which is our position size.
+Based on that, what you need to figure out is the Shares Traded, which is the position size.

 Assume you have a $45,000 account and risk 1% of your account on each trade (see: Want to Day Trade Stocks?
 Here's How Much Cash You'll Need).
 You can risk up to $450, and see a trade in XYZYX stock.
 You want to buy at $50.10 and place a stop loss at $49.99, putting $0.11 at risk (cents at risk).